raacker/raacker.github.io_backup/about.md

 ---

 <p class="message">
   Greeting from South Korea!
-My Name is Heongyeom Kim, Haven, a new-beginning programmer who is interested in Open source development, Linux, Python and love to do something fun with android and raspberry pi.
+My Name is HeonGyeom Kim, Haven, a junior developer who is interested in Open source development, Linux, Python and love to do something fun with android and raspberry pi.
 </p>

-My major is Computer Science & Engineering and this year is my last year of University.
-Currently, I'm working as a full-time sw intern at [NanoCellect Biomedical, Inc.](http://www.nanocellect.com/), San Diego, CA.

-I'm working on Android, Flask with postgresql and native java application of my company.
-Trying to learn something more that I've never met! and because my biggest interest is open source programs, keep trying to contribute on funny projects and make my own.
+I'm majoring in Computer Science & Engineering and going to graduate next February.
+Currently, I'm in San Diego, CA for full-time Software Engineering internship at [NanoCellect Biomedical, Inc.](http://www.nanocellect.com/).
+I've been learning a lot and also met lots of amazing people and enjoying 'THE ACTUAL AMAZING' weather ;p

+My most interest is open source.
+Not contributed on big projects yet but it is a kind of my life goal.
+I'm working on my personal development environment setting projects [setup_linux](https://github.com/raacker/setup_linux) and this blog for sharing my study notes.

+Nowadays, I'm doing some back-end stuffs, like dreaming of Full-stack developer (I know, there are only few 'Genuine' full-stack developer.
+Just aiming to :) ).
+My projects are based on Flask and trying to add some React features too.

 I really love to talk to people from other countries and meet them!
 This is why I always upload posts in English.
 I got amazing friends from other countries that we are still messaging each other everyday.